websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/form-rules-overview.md

 # Form Rules Overview

-Once users have created a form, they can implement Form Rules.
-Form Rules allow users to show a particular question on a form depending on whether they meet a particular condition.
+Once you have a form, you can implement Form Rules.
+Form Rules define question visibility based on conditions.
 For example, a summer camp registration form may ask whether the participant is over the age of 18.
-Depending on the answer, the form can be configured to require additional information.
+Depending on the answer, the form can require additional information.

 ## Form Rule Conditions and Actions

-Each rule consists of one or more conditions and actions:
+Rules have two components:

 * **Conditions** determine whether any actions are executed.
 * **Actions** determine what happens if the condition is met.